jnozzi/cocoadev.com/SiteContent/General/ApplicationSettingsAndDocumentTypes.markdown

 The creator code is important, this is four letters which uniquely identify your application -- it should be allocated from Apple (they have a webform somewhere).

-That said, typing in random letters will do for your testing -- but your documents ''must'' have an extension, otherwise it will not work.
+That said, typing in random letters will do for your testing -- but your documents *must* have an extension, otherwise it will not work.
 And the extension should be the one entered in the document type settings, i.e. 'myap' as you've quoted above (which is a weird extension IMHO).

 There is one alternative, that is to set the creator code for the file (each time you save it), but this is really an obsolete Carbon-thingie of the past (since it relies on metadata not available on all filesystems nor when the document is sent over the internet).